 Home Internet Security: Safety Tips by Bravo Telecom

-To help you in that, Bravo Telecom’s team shared with you some useful tips that every internet user needs to follow.
+To help you with that, Bravo Telecom’s team shared some useful tips every internet user should follow.

-If you want to navigate the internet safely, the first step is to change the default SSDI.
-By changing your Wi-Fi network’s name, you make it harder for malicious attackers to know what type of router you have.
+To navigate the Internet safely, the first step is to change the default SSDI.
+Changing your wi-fi network’s name makes it harder for malicious attackers to know what type of router you have.

-We highly recommend not to name your Wi-Fi something like “Mike’s Wi-Fi.”
-You certainly do not want to give them that information that can help them to break into your network.
+We highly recommend not to name your wi-fi something like “Mike’s wi-fi.”
+You certainly do not want to give them information that can help them break into your network.

 Choose a random SSID and change it a few times a year.
-Make sure that it does not contain your address, name, or any other personal information.
+Ensure it does not contain your address, name, or other personal information.

 1. Make a strong and unique password.

 As you know, routers come with a default password that allows you to log into the router.
-The worst part: hackers can guess it easily, especially if they know the manufacturer.
+The worst part is that hackers can guess it easily, especially if they know the manufacturer.

-To have great protection of your home Wireless Network and your VOIP residential telephone, choose a strong and unique password.
-A good one must contain at least 8 characters.
-Use a combination of letters, numbers, and various symbols.
+Choose a strong and unique password to protect your home Wireless Network and your VOIP residential telephone.
+A good password must contain at least eight characters and be a combination of letters, numbers, and various symbols.

 1. Activate network encryption

-Encryption is the act of encoding data to render it unintelligible to unauthorized users.
-If you search online, you will find three types of Wi-fi protection systems that are commonly used to secure transmissions:
+Encryption is encoding data to render it unintelligible to unauthorized users.
+If you search online, you will find three types of wi-fi protection systems that are commonly used to secure transmissions:

 – Wired Equivalent Privacy (WEP).